 Author Director of Education

 Responsible post holder Headteacher

 Approved by / on 01.09.2018

-Next Review 01.09.2023
+Next Review 01.09.2024

 Publication Method Website, Staff Handbook

-This policy has been written using the DfE's Searching, Screening and Confiscation guidance document February 2014.
+This policy has been written using the DfE's Searching, Screening and Confiscation guidance document, which was updated in September 2022.
 It states very clearly the powers our schools are able to exhibit in terms of screening and searching pupils, to ensure all pupils and staff are safe at all times whilst on site.